Marcelo Rebelo de Sousa: Personal life

-The couple separated in 1980 but never got divorced, with Sousa citing his Roman Catholic faith as the reason behind his wish to keep up the marital bond.
+The couple separated in 1980 and divorced in 1983, although Marcelo, citing his Roman Catholic faith, believes marriage lasts until death.
 He started dating his former student Rita Amaral Cabral in 1981, who at the time was his fellow lecturer at the Faculty of Law of the University of Lisbon.
 They continue to entertain a casual relationship, but live separately.